Skip to content

 • Roam around the Hobbiton dwellings and pay attention to incredible features to give you insight into the life of these magical creatures.

-• Take in magnificent vistas of the decorated landscapes and take tons of photos wherever you go.
+• Take magnificent vistas of the decorated landscapes and take tons of photos wherever you go.

-• Invite yourself to have a cup of coffee inside these tiny cottages and immerse yourself in this unique experience.
+• Invite yourself to coffee inside these tiny cottages and immerse yourself in this unique experience.

-• Join a guided tour of Hobbiton to know more stories about this movie set and discover other fun activities you can do there.
+• Join a guided tour of Hobbiton to learn more stories about this movie set and discover other fun activities you can do there.

-• Wander around the village and watch small lodges along with intriguing nature and hilltops topped with green landscapes.
-“I want to spend the rest of my life here,” I am pretty sure that you will say something similar to that once you unveil the scenery of this place.
+• Wander around the village and admire small lodges, intriguing nature, and hilltops with green landscapes.
+“I want to spend the rest of my life here,” I am pretty sure that you will say something similar once you see the scenery of this place.

 A fairytale attraction, Hobbiton